hbowie/practopian-v3/commonplace-book/Human imagination more than biological reality.md

 Title: Human imagination more than biological reality

-Tags:   cultural evolution
+Featured:

+Recommended:

 Author: Yuval Noah Harari

 Date: 2015

+Tags: cultural evolution

 Work Title: Sapiens: A Brief History of Humankind

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  0062316095

+Work Pages:

 Work Rights:  Copyright

 Work Rights Holder:  Yuval Noah Harari

 Publisher:  Harper Collins

+Publisher City:

 Date Added: 2016-11-28 08:38:44 -0800

 Body:

 There is little sense, then, in arguing that the natural function of women is to give birth, or that homosexuality is unnatural.
 Most of the laws, norms, rights and obligations that define manhood and womanhood reflect human imagination more than biological reality.